Ace of Aces: Wingleader

 Ace of Aces: Wingleader is a board game published in 1988 by Nova Game Designs.

 Contents

-Wingleader is a game in which the system from Ace of Aces is updated to the World War II era.
+Wingleader is a game in which the game system from Ace of Aces is modified to the World War II era.

 Reception

 Lee Brimmicombe-Wood reviewed Wingleader for Games International magazine, and gave it 4 stars out of 5, and stated that "for those wishing some quick, fun entertainment that is accessible to novice and non-gamers, I can wholeheartedly recommend this one.
 Chocks Away!"